Is My Baby Getting Enough Milk? (Part 2)

 It is for this reason “just feed the baby on one breast at each feeding” or “do block feeding” so the baby gets more high fat milk is so likely to cause late onset decreased milk supply .
 If a baby is not drinking at the breast, the baby is not getting high fat milk.
 He’s getting no milk.
 And persistent feeding on just one breast at a feeding will inevitably lead to a decrease in milk supply and milk flow to the baby.

 3. Thus, when the baby is not drinking very much at the breast any longer, we recommend the mother start breast compressions See video 3.

 The next two steps depend on the clinical situation.
-Neither may be necessary, and in fact in the baby in this video 4, neither was necessary.
-Steps 1 to 4 were followed and the baby started gaining weight without any galactagogues or supplementation used.
+Neither may be necessary, and in fact for the baby in this video, neither was necessary.
+Steps 1 to 4 were followed, and the baby started gaining weight without any galactogogues or supplementation used.
 He just got more and more milk as the mother’s milk supply increased with a better latch and breast compressions.